ericrovtar/ericrovtar.github.io/_posts/2017-03-16-beauty-and-the-beast-2017-review.md

 Let me be clear: I enjoyed the film; however, this wasn&rsquo;t the remake I really wanted.
 I wish they had stuck to turning the Broadway musical into a film or been a bit more true to the original animated film.
 Still, I think this is definitely a film worth going to see, if for nothing else than the heartfelt story.

 ## The Score
 <span class="h1">4</span> / 5

+<i>What did you think of Beauty and the Beast?
+Do you agree with my thoughts?
+Did you have a different experience?
+Share what&rsquo;s on your mind in the comments below and let&rsquo;s discuss.</i>